DevExpress-Examples/winforms-dashboard-customize-connection-settings-before-connecting-to-database/Readme.md

 * [Form1.cs](./CS/Dashboard_ConfigureDataConnection/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_ConfigureDataConnection/Form1.vb))
 <!-- default file list end -->
-# How to Change Connection Settings Before DashboardViewer Connects to a Database
+# Dashboard for WinForms - Change Connection Settings Before DashboardViewer Connects to a Database

 This example demonstrates how to handle the [ConfigureDataConnection](http://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.ConfigureDataConnection) event to change connection settings and provide a username and a password before the DashboardViewer connects to a Microsoft Access database.